-Presentation (20%): Depending on the number of students registered, 2-4 students form a group (20 mins).
+Presentation (15%): Depending on the number of students registered, 2-4 students form a group (20 mins).
 The paper presentation will mainly (80%) devote time on the methodology and identification part, which this course is about.
 There should be one key sentence in the beginning of the slides summarizing the whole paper.
 Please note that the summary should not be "this paper studies how x leads to y", and should be "this paper finds higher x leads to higher (or lower) y".

-Paper project (30%): Several dataset will be given to you (Land and housing transaction).
+Paper project (20%): Several dataset will be given to you (e.g., Land transaction).
 You need to submit a term paper based on these data or public company data from WIND.

-Class participation (5%)
+(10 days after final exam) Class participation (5%)